jacksund/simmate/docs/full_guides/overview.md

 ### python modules

 `simmate` is the base module and contains all of the code that our package runs on.
-Within each subfolder (i.e., each python “module”), you’ll find more details on its contents.
+Within each subfolder (i.e., each python "module"), you’ll find more details on its contents.

 These modules are: